ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/en.md

 Parameters in **[** and **]** are optional.

-If the user has a space in their username, it must be replaced with an underscore `_` because the osu! in-game chat is based on [IRC](/wiki/Internet_Relay_Chat "Internet Relay Chat (IRC)").
+If the user has a space in their username, it must be replaced with an underscore `_` because the osu! in-game chat is based on [IRC](/wiki/Internet_Relay_Chat "Internet Relay Chat").

 `!report This User Name is spamming in #osu` turns to `!report This_User_Name is spamming in #osu`